Burgyn/MMLib.SwaggerForOcelot/README.md

   ]
 ```

+## Version 6.0.0

+⚠️ Breaking change #240 - new way to modify swagger UI configuration.

 ## Version 2.0.0

 This version is breaking change.
 Because support Ocelot 16.0.0, which rename `ReRoutes` to `Routes`.
 See Ocelot [v16.0.0](https://github.com/ThreeMammals/Ocelot/releases/tag/16.0.0).